 1. Egg Shells

 Whaaaat?
 I hear you cry.
-Yes you read correctly.
+Yes, you read that correctly.
 Egg shells are the avant-garde of doggo nutrition.
 Egg shells are rich in calcium, roughly 40%, so are super strengthening for bones and teeth.
 High in protein helping to build muscle and repair tissue.
-Plus the internal membrane of egg shell contains a heap of collagen which is great for joint health.
+Plus. the internal membrane of the egg shell contains a heap of collagen which is great for joint health.

 Grind eggshells to powder in a clean coffee grinder or blender.
 To give you an idea of calcium content, half an egg shell or ½ teaspoon eggshell powder provides about 1,000 mg calcium.
 Calcium supplementation is super important for a raw feeding diet and egg shells are a great remedy and a robust alternative to bones.